Am Abend aber desselbigen Sabbats, BWV 42: 1

-Possibly Bach took the opening sinfonia from earlier music.
-According to John Eliot Gardiner, this movement and the first aria are both taken from Bach's lost congratulatory cantata Der Himmel dacht auf Anhalts Ruhm und Glück, BWV 66a, celebrating the 24th birthday of Leopold, Prince of Anhalt-Köthen on 10 December 1718.
+Bach possibly took the opening sinfonia from earlier music.
+According to John Eliot Gardiner, this movement and the first aria are both taken from Bach's lost congratulatory cantata Der Himmel dacht auf Anhalts Ruhm und Glück, BWV 66a, celebrating the 24th birthday of Leopold, Prince of Anhalt-Köthen, on 10 December 1718.
 Dürr believed that it is a movement from a concerto.
-It does not highlight a particular solo instrument (although Julian Mincham saw a close resemblance to concerti which do, such as the opening movements of Violin Concerto in E major, BWV 1042, and the keyboard concerto, BWV 1053).
-Rather it is a type of concerto grosso (or "concerto a due cori", concerto for two choirs), the strings interacting with a concertino of the woodwinds, oboes and bassoon.
+It does not highlight a particular solo instrument, although Julian Mincham saw a close resemblance to concerti which do, such as the opening movements of the Violin Concerto in E major, BWV 1042, and the Harpsichord Concerto, BWV 1053.
+Rather, it is a type of concerto grosso (or "concerto a due cori", concerto for two choirs), the strings interacting with a concertino of the woodwinds, oboes and bassoon.
 The two groups first introduce their own lively themes, which are distinct but related to each other.
-Then they also exchange their themes and play together.
-The middle section begins with a surprising new motif for oboe and bassoon, which Bach himself marked "cantabile".
+They then exchange their themes and play together.
+The middle section begins with a surprising new motif for oboe and bassoon, which Bach marked cantabile.
+Am Abend aber desselbigen Sabbats is the only cantata in the second cycle to begin with a sinfonia.

 2

-The Bible quote, "Am Abend aber desselbigen Sabbats, da die Jünger versammlet" (On the evening, however, of the same Sabbath, when the disciples had gathered) is sung in recitative by the tenor as the Evangelist, accompanied by the continuo in repeated fast notes, possibly illustrating the anxious heart beat of the disciples, when Jesus appears, "On the evening, however, of the same Sabbath, when the disciples had gathered and the door was locked out of fear of the Jews, Jesus came and walked among them".
+The Bible quote "Am Abend aber desselbigen Sabbats, da die Jünger versammlet" (On the evening, however, of the same Sabbath, when the disciples had gathered) is sung in recitative by the tenor as the Evangelist, accompanied by the continuo in repeated fast notes, possibly illustrating the anxious heart beat of the disciples when Jesus appears: "On the evening, however, of the same Sabbath, when the disciples had gathered and the door was locked out of fear of the Jews, Jesus came and walked among them".

 3

-In the third movement, "Wo zwei und drei versammlet sind in Jesu teurem Namen" (Where two or three are gathered together in Jesus's dear name) an aria marked adagio, the repetition is kept in the bassoon, but the strings hold long chords and the oboes play extended melodic lines.
-According to Dürr, it may have been another movement from the same concerto that the first movement relies on.
+In the third movement, "Wo zwei und drei versammlet sind in Jesu teurem Namen" (Where two or three are gathered together in Jesus's dear name), an aria marked adagio, the repetition is kept in the bassoon, but the strings hold long chords and the oboes play extended melodic lines.
+According to Dürr, it may have been another movement from the same concerto on which the first movement relies.

 4

-Bach composed the chorale text of the fourth movement, "Verzage nicht, o Häuflein klein" (Do not despair, o little flock), as a duet, accompanied only by the continuo including bassoon.
+Bach composed the chorale text of the fourth movement, "Verzage nicht, o Häuflein klein" (Do not despair, o little flock), as a duet, accompanied only by the continuo, including bassoon.
 Fragments of the usual chorale theme, "Kommt her zu mir, spricht Gottes Sohn", can be detected occasionally.
 Terry interprets that the bassoon obbligato was intended to accompany a chorale melody which "never actually sounded", conveying the "hiddenness" of the church in the world.